pezzolabs/pezzo/libs/client/README.md

 npm install @pezzo/client openai
 ```

-You can use the Pezzo client in two ways:

 ## Usage

 The Pezzo Documentation contains useful information on how to use the Pezzo client.
 It covers various use cases such as prompt management, observability, variables, properties, and more.